Passa08/Breast_cancer_Classification/README.md

 source venv/bin/activate
 ```

-3. Install dependencies:
+4. Install dependencies:
 ```bash
 pip install -r requirements.txt
 ```

-## Model File Setup
+## Model File

-⚠️ **Important**: The model file (`my_model.keras`) is not included in this repository due to size limitations.
+The model file (`my_model.keras`) is stored using Git LFS due to its size.
+When you clone the repository with Git LFS installed, the model file will be automatically downloaded to the correct location.

-To get the model file:
+If you don't have Git LFS installed or prefer manual download:
-1. Download it from [insert your chosen storage location]
+1. Download the model file from the [Releases page](https://github.com/Passa08/Breast_cancer_Classification/releases)
 2. Place it in the `cancer_detection` directory
 3. Ensure the file is named `my_model.keras`

 ## Running the Application

-1. Ensure you have downloaded and placed the model file as described above
+1. Ensure you have the model file in place (either via Git LFS or manual download)
 2. Navigate to the project directory:
 ```bash
 cd cancer_detection